Harold Fraser-Simson: Musical comedies

-Children's songs and later years
+Children's songs and later career

-Fraser-Simson is also known for his many settings of children's verse by A. A. Milne and Kenneth Grahame, including the music for a children's play based on the latter's The Wind in the Willows entitled Toad of Toad Hall (1929), which was successful and enjoyed many revivals.
+Fraser-Simson is also known for his many settings of children's verse by A. A. Milne and Kenneth Grahame, including the music for a children's play by Milne, based on Grahame's The Wind in the Willows, entitled Toad of Toad Hall (1929), which was successful and enjoyed many revivals and adaptations.
 His settings of Milne's verse include a children's song cycle The Hums of Pooh, based on verses from Winnie-the-Pooh and The House at Pooh Corner.
 This was included in Julian Slade's 1970 adaptation of Winnie-the-Pooh.
-Fraser-Simson published six volumes of songs setting verses from Milne's When We Were Very Young.
+Fraser-Simson published six volumes of songs setting verses from Milne's When We Were Very Young, including "Christopher Robin Is Saying His Prayers".
 A number were first recorded for HMV in 1926 by George Baker, accompanied by the composer, and later again accompanied by Gerald Moore in 1930.
 His other songs included the collection Teddy Bear and Other Songs and songs from Alice in Wonderland, which were published in 1932 and recorded by Baker and Moore the same year.
 Baker later recalled Fraser-Simson as "a very polite, retiring man, looking more like a businessman than a composer of successful musicals."

+Personal life and death

-Simson married May Frances, née Bucknall, in 1897, with whom he had a daughter, Lilian Frances.
+Fraser-Simson married May Frances, née Bucknall, in 1897, with whom he had a daughter, Lilian Frances.
 He married his second wife, (Anna) Cicely Devenish, in 1919.
 In later years, he lived the life of a country squire at Dalcross Castle, a home that he bought in Scotland.
 He was an avid sportsman, enjoying golf, tennis, shooting and fishing.

-Fraser-Simson died at a nursing home in Inverness, Scotland, following a fall on a stone staircase at his home in nearby Croy, Highland, at the age of 71.
+Fraser-Simson died on 19 January 1944, aged 71, at a nursing home in Inverness, Scotland, following a fall on a stone staircase at his home in nearby Croy, Highland.